HugCls/GHRM/README.md

 # GHRM

-2024-10-04: "The chief cause of failure and unhappiness is trading what you want most for what you want right now." - Zig Ziglar
+2024-10-05: "Death is as sure for that which is born, as birth is for that which is dead.
+Therefore grieve not for what is inevitable." - Bhagavad Gita